Neural Image Compression and Explanation: The NICE Framework

 Given a training set $D = \{(\bs{x}_i, y_i), i = 1, 2,\cdots, N\}$, where $\bs{x}_i$ denotes the $i$-th input image and $y_i$ denotes the corresponding target, a neural network is a function $h(\bs{x}; \bs{\theta})$ parameterized by $\bs{\theta}$ that fits to the training data $D$ with the goal of achieving good generalization to unseen test data.
 To optimize $\bs{\theta}$, typically the following empirical risk minimization (ERM) is adopted:

 where $\mathcal{L}(\cdot)$ denotes the loss over training data $D$, such as the cross-entropy loss for classification or the mean squared error (MSE) for regression.
-The goal of this paper is to develop an approach that can explain the prediction of a neural network $h(\bs{x};\theta)$ in response to an input image $\bs{x}$; meanwhile, to reduce storage or network transmission cost of the image, we'd like to compress the image $\bs{x}$ based on the derived explanation above such that the compressed image $\tilde{\bs{x}}$ has the minimal file size while retaining a similar classification accuracy as the original image $\bs{x}$.
+The goal of this paper is to develop an approach that can explain the prediction of a neural network $h(\bs{x};\theta)$ in response to an input image $\bs{x}$; meanwhile, to reduce storage or network transmission cost of the image, we'd like to compress the image $\bs{x}$ based on the above derived explanation such that the compressed image $\tilde{\bs{x}}$ has the minimal file size while retaining a similar classification accuracy as the original image $\bs{x}$.

-To solve these interdependent issues, we develop a Neural Image Compression and Explanation (NICE) framework that integrates explanation and compression into an end-to-end trainable pipeline as illustrated in Figure~\ref{fig:structure}.
+To meet these interdependent goals, we develop a Neural Image Compression and Explanation (NICE) framework that integrates explanation and compression into an end-to-end trainable pipeline as illustrated in Fig.~\ref{fig:structure}.
 In this framework, given an input image, a mask generator under the $L_0$-norm and smoothness constraints generates a sparse mask that indicates salient regions of the image.
 The generated mask is then used to transform the original input image to a mixed-resolution image that has a high resolution in the salient regions and a low resolution in the background.
 To evaluate the quality of sparse mask generator and the compressed image, at the end of the pipeline a discriminator network (e.g., CNN) classifies the generated image for prediction.
 Finally, the prediction, sparse mask and compressed image can be stored or transmitted efficiently for decision making, interpretation and system diagnosis.
 The whole pipeline is fully differentiable and can be trained end-to-end by backpropagation.
-In the sequel, we will introduce each of these components in more details.
+We will introduce each of these components next.